-If everyone is being aggressive, sit back, roll for victory points and let them fight it out.
+If everyone is being aggressive, sit back, roll for victory points and let them get on with it.

 Likewise, if everyone is being passive and quietly rolling to gain victory points then you are missing out on an opportunity.
-Enter Tokyo, attack everyone and force them to roll to heal, while you enjoy the easy victory points from staying in Tokyo and not getting attacked by your passive opponents.
+Enter Tokyo, hit everyone, and force them to roll to heal, while you enjoy the easy victory points from staying in Tokyo and not getting hit by your passive opponents.